-At PieLAB we have 4 core values, one of which is “Be Inquisitive”.
+At PieLAB we have four core values, one of which is “Be Inquisitive”.
 This is based on our belief that to be truly successful investors and operators of businesses we must maintain an inquisitive learning mindset.
 We spend a lot of time talking to experts, reading reports, and learning from other people’s experiences and one common theme coming out of the many conversations we’ve been having is the change of mindset many businesses and employees have around remote working, brought on by their experiences during the COVID-19 pandemic.

 The acceptance of remote working will have dramatic ramifications for both businesses and the property industry.